 Indoor design conditions vary, depending on the occupancies of the areas served.
-Table 3-1 lists the indoor design conditions, as well as the code required ventilation rates.
-The ventilation rates for spaces are as required by NFPA 820 or ASHRAE 62.1.
-These rates are expressed in air changes per hour (AC/hr).
-This corresponds to the flow of fresh, outdoor air that is required to be supplied to the spaces.
+Table 3-1 lists the indoor design conditions, as well as code-required ventilation rates.
+The ventilation rates for spaces are stipulated by NFPA 820 or ASHRAE 62.1.
+These rates are expressed in air changes per hour.
+This corresponds to the flow of fresh, outdoor air supply that is required for indoor spaces.